equinor/radix-cicd-canary/README.md

 9. Promote deployment to same environment
 10. Checks that access can be locked down by upodating AD group
 11. Delete applications

+The `NSP` suite contains the following tests.
+1. Reach ingress
+2. Reach service in different namespace

 ## Deploying